About Padmasana Yoga

 In Vedic scriptures, it has been defined that, regular practice of Padmasana Yoga help you to achieve happiness and peace physically, mentally and spiritually.

 First step: Sit on the plain surface.

-Second step: Bend the right knee and place it on the left thigh.
+Second step: Bend the right knee and place your right foot on the left thigh.

-Note- Keep the feet point upward and the heel is close to the abdomen.
+Note- Keep the feet pointed outward and the heel close to the abdomen.

 Third step: Repeat the same step with the left knee.

-Cautions – Do not push yourself if you are new in this.
+Cautions – Do not push yourself if you are new to this.

-Fourth step: Now, put your both hand on the knees in mudra position.
+Fourth step: Now, put your both hands on the knees in mudra position.

 Keep your head and spinal cord straight.

 Maintain the position for 1 minute.
-Slowly and gradually you can increase the time period for 1 minute to 1 hour.
+Slowly and gradually you can increase the time period from 1 minute to 1 hour.